ptruman/diab/README.md

 1. adding a direct DNS A/CNAME record to the IP of your diab host to bypass Traefik
 2. resolving the issues with the remote server to stop it failing
 3. running the container with DIAB_HEALTCHECK set to **0** which will stop healthchecks and report the container as healthy in all conditions

+# What's next?

+Lates versions of diab will:
+1. switch to use dnsdist's internal DNSCrypt listener (inbound only), and loop to DNSCrypt-proxy as necessary.
+2. provide additional optionally openable listeners for all backends, to enable selective looping & routing

 # Disclaimer